aut-cic/tv/README.md

 Amirkabir University of Tech. online TV avaiable from campus on [tv.aut.ac.ir](https://tv.aut.ac.ir).
 This project is soley written by Pooya Parsa and here we only archive it and tries to maintain it.

+## Know Isssues

+- [ ] Use standard Nodejs image
+- [ ] Update components and nuxtjs
+- [ ] Use variable instead of hard-coding the tv url

 ## Inferastructure

 Following servers are available as online tv at AUT.